 The Rogue River National Forest (until 1932 called the Crater National Forest) was established by President Theodore Roosevelt in 1908.
-The name Rogue River commemorates the Takelma Indians, whose defense of their homeland let early day French-Canadian trappers to call them les Coquins, "the Rogues."
+The name Rogue River commemorates the Takelma Indians, whose defense of their homeland led early day French-Canadian trappers to call them les Coquins, "the Rogues."
 The Siskiyou Forest Reserve was established by President Theodore Roosevelt in 1905, and the Reserve was designated as the Siskiyou National Forest in 1907.
 The name Siskiyou is a Cree Indian word for bob-tailed horse (bestowed in 1828 by French Canadians working for the Hudson Bay Company).

 The Forest itself is composed of two distinct geological provinces - the Cascade Range and the Siskiyou Mountains.
 The Cascade Range is dominated by snowcapped volcanic peaks such as 9,495- foot Mt.
 McLoughlin located within the Sky Lakes Wilderness on the High Cascades Ranger District.
 The Siskiyou area embodies the most complex soils, geology, landscape, and plant communities in the Pacific Northwest.
-World-class wild rivers, biological diversity, remarkable fisheries resources, and complex watersheds define the Siskiyou.
 The Rogue River-Siskiyou is the most floristically diverse National Forest in the country with some extraordinary botanical resources.
-The unique character of the landscape has led to the designation of over 340,000 acres of the Forest as wilderness, and over 200 miles of streams as National Wild and Scenic Rivers.
+The unique character of the landscape has led to the designation of over 340,000 acres of the Forest as wilderness.
 Wilderness areas managed all or in part by the Forest include: Sky Lakes, Rogue-Umpqua Divide, Red Buttes, Kalmiopsis, Siskiyou, Wild Rogue, Grassy Knob and Copper Salmon.
 National Wild and Scenic Rivers include: Upper Rogue, Illinois, North Fork Smith, Chetco, Elk, and Rogue.